Live transport factfile

 Almost all farm animals will be transported at some point in their lives, whether on long or short journeys, and most are eventually transported to an abattoir (slaughterhouse) for slaughter/killing.

-Most EU laws on live animal transport only apply to animals transported for trade or business.
-The laws include maximum lengths of time that different species can be transported by road, rail, sea and air.
+From January 1st 2021 the UK can split from EU laws on live animal transport.
+The UK Government is now consulting on new laws including a ban on live exports, improving vehicle and ship standards and reducing maximum lengths of time that different species can be transported by road, rail, sea and air.

 In 'basic' vehicles, journey times must not be longer than eight hours.